 Softball is a recreational sport that has been played by men and women for decades.
-The Amateur Softball Association, founded in 1933, is the governing body of USA softball.
-The ASA has established uniform rules and regulations for youth and adult softball, and extends to both sexes.
+The Amateur Softball Association, founded in 1933, is the governing body of USA amateur softball.
+The ASA has established uniform rules and regulations for youth and adult softball, which extend to both genders.

 Team Formation

 To be registered as a coed ASA team, a team must consist of 10 players equally divided into male and female players.
 ASA rules also specify that two males and two females must be present in infield and outfield, and there must be a male and female pitcher and catcher.
-Exceptions are allowed if shorthanded play is necessary, however if a member of the opposite sex arrives during the game the lineup must be adjusted immediately to adhere to ASA regulations.
+Exceptions are allowed if shorthanded play is necessary.
+However, if a member of the opposite gender arrives during the game, the lineup must be adjusted immediately to adhere to ASA regulations.

 Game Play

 An ASA regulation game consists of seven innings.
-In the event that scores are tied at the end of seven innings, play will continue.
-Additional innings will be played until one of the teams has a higher score at the end o a complete inning.
-Games can be called if the umpire deems necessary.
+In the event that scores are tied at the end of seven innings, play continues.
+Additional innings are played until one of the teams has a higher score at the end of a complete inning.
+Games can be called if the umpire deems it necessary.
 Acceptable reasons for calling a game include darkness, inclement weather, fire and any other circumstance that could put players in danger.

 Batting And Pitching

-The ASA states that coed teams must alternate sexes in their batting order.
-Diameter of the balls used will vary slightly among the sexes.
-Men will bat with an 11-inch ball whereas females will use a 12-inch ball.
-Pitching can be classified into one of four categories.
-Fast pitch, modified pitch, slow pitch and 16-inch slow pitch are all possible pitching categories with differing rule sets.
-Specific rules for each of these pitching styles are outlined in the ASA softball rule book released annually.
+The ASA states that coed teams must alternate genders in their batting order.
+Diameter of the balls used varies slightly among the gender.
+Men bat an 11-inch ball, whereas females bat a 12-inch ball.
+Pitching is classified into one of four categories: fast pitch, modified pitch, slow pitch and 16-inch slow pitch.
+Each pitching category has differing rule sets.
+Specific rules for each of these pitching styles are outlined in the ASA softball rule book, which is released annually.

 Using ASA Rules